EY German Biotechnology Report

 Since 1998, the auditing and consulting company EY (Ernst & Young) has been publishing the German Biotechnology Report and has thus more or less accompanied the emergence of this industry in Germany from the very beginning.

-The data on German biotech industry's general situation is provided by the local industry association BIO Deutschland.
+The data on German biotech industry's general situation is meanwhile provided by the local industry association BIO Deutschland.

 EY originally launched the biotech report in the U.S. in 1986 and thus saw the industry's enormous potential ten years after it was founded.
 At that time also the U.S. industry was at a crossroads according to the 1st EY biotech report ("At the Crossroad").
 The other nine reports (see cover of Biotech 96) reflect the fact that even in the U.S., the beginning was not easy and was associated with strong ups and downs.